ninolam/landing-in-real-art/CMS.md

 <img src="./public/img/firebaseProcedure/firebase_left_menu.png" >

-<i>Firestore Database</i> to modify only texts
+<i>Firestore Database</i> to modify only texts<br>
 <i>Storage</i> to modify only images

-Remarks : you will be able to handle transtions with this system as wel
+Remarks : you will be able to handle translations with this system as well

 The <i>Firestore Database</i> contains 3 entities :
  - Collections